 As they say, always save the best for last.
 Bombil or Bombay Duck is hands down one of the best Maharashtrian foods that you can ever have.
 Before you come to the conclusion that it is a duck dish, let’s agree to disagree!
 It is rather a fish.
 Though it gives a pungent smell while being cooked, the flavour after that – svadista!
 Spicy in taste, it tantalizes your taste buds like nothing else.

 If you are reading this, you’d be wondering – “Who creates a list of Maharashtrian dishes and doesn’t include Vada Pav?!”
-Well, it is so staple a dish that we all have, at one point or another, savoured it.
+Well, it is so stapled that we all have, at one point or another, savoured it.

 Besides this assorted list of Maharashtrian dishes, you will come across a lot of other dishes and drinks like Sol Kadhi, Tambda Rasa, Bharli Vahge, and many such lip-smacking delicacies.
 So, the next time you take a Maharashtra tour package, make sure you add ‘going on a Maharashtrian food trail’ to the things you plan to do during the trip.